 - Please note that the holder plate for the pickup module is only loosely fixed to the base plate with the 2 small countersunk screws M3, as you will have to take off the left screw and shift the plate a little to the side to gain access to a screw hole for assembly.
-As this small screw is volatile, be careful when tightening (we add 2 extra).

-Further note that the sensor is only loosely fixed, as you will have to set it to correct gap.
+As this small screw is volatile, be careful when tightening (we add 2 extra). - Further note that the sensor is only loosely fixed, as you will have to set it to correct gap.

-- Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

-Disconnect your battery and take it out of the motorcycle.
+- Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine. - Disconnect your battery and take it out of the motorcycle.
 Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without.
 You will still have to replace all light bulbs to 12 volt ones.
 The horn may stay at 6 volts.
 For driving without battery, please observe our information on driving without battery.

-- Disconnect all wires to the old magneto, points. regulator, rectifier, CDI and ignition coils and take those parts off.
+- Disconnect all wires to the old dynamo, points. regulator and ignition coils and take those parts off. - The picture shows one type of original dynamo, you might have other arrangements.